-The allowance policy for doubtful debts of the Group is based on the ageing analysis and management's ongoing evaluation of the recoverability of the outstanding receivables.
-A considerable amount of judgement is required in assessing the ultimate realisation of these receivables, including the assessment of the creditworthiness and the past collection history of each customer.
+The allowance policy for doubtful debts of the Group is based on the ageing analysis, management's ongoing evaluation of the recoverability of the outstanding receivables, and engineering and project briefing.
+Due to the nature of the business and current economic situation, the debtors' days are normally a few months or even longer.
+Therefore, a considerable amount of judgement is required in assessing the ultimate realisation of these receivables, including the assessment of the creditworthiness and the past collection history of each customer.
 If the financial conditions of these customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
-The carrying amounts of the Group's trade and other receivables including impairment are disclosed in note 10.
+The carrying amounts of the Group's trade and other receivables including impairment are disclosed in Note 10.
 The current market conditions indicate that there is material uncertainty regarding the recoverability of trade receivables.